vertica/spark-connector/CONTRIBUTING.md

 At this point, you're ready to make your changes.
 Feel free to reach out over github for help navigating the code and implementing the fix or feature.

+## Debuging on Docker environment.

+If you are using docker as your dev enviroment, you can setup a debug server as well.
+For example, to debug `basic-read-example` running on docker, loggin to the client container and navigate to `basic-read-example` root folder.
+Then, run `sbt -jvm-debug *:5005` to start an sbt debug server at port `5005`.
+The `*` means that it will exception connections from any host.
+Then, connect your debugger to port `5005`.

+If you would like to change the port number, edit `docker-compose.yml` under the `docker` folder.
+Currently, the client container is mapping its port `5005` to the host's `5005`.

 ### Connector Architecture

 The connector has a core architecture, which is called by an implementation of the Spark Datasource V2 API.